aravindhan-c/Terraform/README.md

     * Collaboration
   * terraform state lock protects the configuration file from multiple operations at the same time thereby putting the state locks
   * terraform state file is stored in remote state backend
-  * we can configure terraform backend with s3 bucket for state file storage and dynamo db for locks storage
+  * we can configure terraform backend with **s3 bucket for state file storage and dynamo db for locks storage**
+  * Terraform init will first initiate the remote backend, initiate modules, initiate plugins

 Terraform state commands
  * allows to list, pull and manipulate the state files